 - The examination is usually complete within 20 minutes, but may take longer.
 You may need to wait for a few minutes afterwards so we can make sure we have all the necessary information.

-- There will still be some barium retained in the bowel and your motions will appear whitish in colour for a couple of days.
+- There will still be some barium retained in the bowel and your stools will appear whitish in colour for a couple of days.

 - Barium can occasionally cause constipation, so we recommend that you drink plenty of fluids afterwards.